J3ldo/vbspython/README.md

 0.0.8 - Made a press keys will press any keys of choice.
 A sleep that will make the .vbs file sleep.
 And a presskey that will press a special key leave empty for a list of keys.
 0.1.0 - Made a help loop and runfile.
 0.1.1 - Made the getting input system better.
 Added icons and options in the itemattributes class
 0.1.2 - Added a runas command this will run the file as administrator.
 And a tts class with: say, rate, volume (see in attributes), speak (same as say)
 0.1.3 - Added a copyfile movefile createfolder movefolder deletefolder deletefile copyfolder and did some bug fixes
-0.1.4 - Added an execute this doesnt stop when opening files like with system
-0.1.5 - Added special folders
+0.1.4 - Added an execute this doesnt stop when opening files like with system 0.1.5 - Added special folders
+0.1.6 - Changelog forgotten
+0.1.7 - Forgot to do the changelog on 0.1.6 and partialy on 0.1.7.
+I added creating shortcuts to files and added hotkeys.
+0.1.8 - Added the option to get a variable from msgbox. use to see if someone said yes or no using the itemattributes.